 The border check on the return journey was much quicker, with the border guard boarding the bus and quickly checking all passports and migration cards.

 My day trip to Transnistria was a relaxing day of sightseeing.
 Locals were friendly and helpful.
-As someone with an interest in history, I found Transnistria’s nod to its soviet past a fascinating experience.
+As someone with an interest in European history, I found Transnistria’s nod to its soviet past a fascinating experience.

 PRACTICAL ADVICE FOR VISITING TRANSNISTRIA

 Can I stay in Transnistria longer than 10 hours?
 Yes, I’ve heard it’s possible.
 But as I’ve read differing reports on this subject I cannot give a 100% definitive answer on how to go about it.